jasonrdsouza/jasonrdsouza.github.io/docs/post/caesar-cipher-decryption.md

-My current scripting language of choice is [Python](https://www.python.org/), so I'll use that, but the general concepts are the same regardless of language choice.
+My current scripting language of choice is [Python](https://www.python.org/), so I'll use that, but the general concepts are the same regardless of language.

 Lets start with the alphabet: